 If the panel decides on a proficient overall rating, they will draft a succinct report in which they describe their review of the faculty member's performance that includes constructive suggestions and advice for improvement and faculty development.
+The panel's report will have the signatures of all panel members acknowledging the contents of the letter.
 On or before March 1, the review panel chair will send this report to the faculty member, department chair, and VPAA.